Quantum Magnetism in Minerals

-An alternative possibility to avoid disorder in the $S=1/2$ kagom\'e lattice is offered by the telluride mineral quetzalcoatlite, Zn$_6$Cu$_3$(TeO$_6$)$_2$(OH)$_6$\,$\cdot$\,Ag$_x$Pb$_y$Cl$_{x+2y}$ \cite{BurnsPluth00}.
-As noticed by Norman \cite{Norman18}, its crystal structure contains perfect kagom\'e layers with an AA stacking, like in kapellasite (as opposed to ABC stacking in herbertsmithite).
+An alternative possibility to avoid disorder in the $S=1/2$ kagome lattice is offered by the telluride mineral quetzalcoatlite, Zn$_6$Cu$_3$(TeO$_6$)$_2$(OH)$_6$\,$\cdot$\,Ag$_x$Pb$_y$Cl$_{x+2y}$ \cite{BurnsPluth00}.
+As noticed by Norman \cite{Norman18}, its crystal structure contains perfect kagome layers with an AA stacking, like in kapellasite (as opposed to ABC stacking in herbertsmithite).
 The tetrahedral coordination of the Zn ions within the ZnO$_2$(OH)$_2$ units, located on interlayer positions, should prevent disorder resulting from the Cu ions going to the intersites.
 One should therefore expect considerable interest to this mineral from both chemists and solid-state physicists.